19. SNOW 3G Crypto Poll Mode Driver

 • In-place bit-level operations for SNOW 3G (UEA2) are not supported (if length and/or offset of data to be ciphered is not byte-aligned).

-AESNI MB PMD also supports SNOW3G cipher and authentication algorithms.
-It is recommended to use the AESNI MB PMD, which offers better performance on Intel processors.
+On Intel processors this PMD is no longer supported, please use the AESNI MB PMD.
 Take a look at the PMD documentation (AES-NI Multi Buffer Crypto Poll Mode Driver) for more information.

 To build DPDK with the SNOW3G_PMD the user is required to download the multi-buffer library and compile it on their user system before building DPDK.

-For Arm system, ARM64 port of the multi-buffer library can be downloaded from https://gitlab.arm.com/arm-reference-solutions/ipsec-mb/-/tree/main/.
-The latest version of the library supported by this PMD is tagged as SECLIB-IPSEC-2024.03.12.
+The ARM64 port of the multi-buffer library can be downloaded from https://gitlab.arm.com/arm-reference-solutions/ipsec-mb/-/tree/main/.
+The latest version of the library supported by this PMD is tagged as SECLIB-IPSEC-2026.05.30.

 After downloading the library, the user needs to unpack and compile it on their system before building DPDK: